 - Use a pea-size amount of toothpaste containing fluoride.
 Too much fluoride could cause permanent tooth stains

-- He may only concentrate on the front, so remind him to get the teeth hiding in the back
+- They may only concentrate on the front, so remind them to get the teeth hiding in the back

-- Show him how to rinse thoroughly with water, and then carefully brush his teeth yourself, as young children usually don't get into all of the cracks and crevices.
-By the time he's in second or third grade, he'll be able to brush his teeth on his own
+- Show them how to rinse thoroughly with water, and then carefully brush their teeth yourself, as young children usually don't get into all of the cracks and crevices.

 When to Take Your Toddler to the Dentist